AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/catalog-templates.md

 Venia storefront comes with a typical product catalog experience with navigation, and landing, category (PLP), & product detail pages (PDP).

 Catalog pages are built dynamically using an AEM CIF catalog template and real-time product data that is fetched from the commerce endpoint when needed.
-Every catalog has a generic template for product and categorie pages.
+Every catalog has a generic template for product and category pages.
 ![catalog structure](assets/catalog-structure.png)

 The navigation component shows content and catalog pages.
 It is possible to show either the catalog landing page or the first level categories in the navigation.
-Hovering over a category will show second level categories as a 2nd line.
+Hovering over a category will show second level categories as a second line.
 ![catalog navigation](assets/catalog-navigation.png)

 Clicking on a category will open the category page (or product list page).

 ![PLP](assets/catalog-plp.png)

-Clicking on a product will open the proudct detail page.
+Clicking on a product will open the product detail page.

 ![PLP](assets/catalog-pdp.png)